-Essentially Samba is a little bit of open source goodness that enables linux and windows computers talk to each other.
+Essentially Samba is a little bit of open source goodness that enables

-After we’ve installed samba on our pi, we need to carry out 2 configuration steps.
-Firstly, we need to create a folder we want to share and secondly we’ll need to configure samba to actually share the folder.
+After we've installed samba on our pi, we need to carry out 2 configuration steps.

-Create folder to share
+Create Public folder to share

 Creating a folder to share is really easy, we'll just create a folder and call it public.